Back in the 1990s, and I’m dating myself, to set up a website and get found online was a piece of cake. At least compared to what is involved now.

 an environment or situation in which a person feels secure or at ease; also figuratively, an established lifestyle in which a person feels comfortable as long as there is no drastic change

-There is no more room for “same” online.
+There is no more room for the “same” online.

-Once you are willing to leave your comfort zone, you’ll find that almost magically you will be more open minded.
-You’ll be willing to seriously entertain new concepts, methodologies, practices and the reality of what it takes to survive and thrive online!
+Once you are willing to leave your comfort zone, you’ll find that you will be more open-minded almost magically.
+You’ll be ready to seriously entertain new concepts, methodologies, practices, and the reality of what it takes to survive and thrive online.

 Risk is a Habit for Successful Netrepreneurs

-“But, I’m a honest person with a great product!”
-That’s what every site owner believes but that’s not enough to be found, get exposure, stand out.
-To build a following, to create that emotional connection that is so important to building your tribe of customers, that statement is simply not enough.
-You will have to prove your honesty and build your reputation over time — something many onliners don’t have patience for.
+To build a following, to create that emotional connection that is so important to building your tribe of customers, that statement is not enough.
+You will have to prove your honesty and build your reputation over time.
+Something many onliners don’t have patience for.

 Let’s Do a Search

-Most folks I work with get stuck on creating their site to be what a website “should be”.
-Everyone has a different approach to what that is — each business and site owner is different and has their own vision.
-But being benign or “what you should be” isn’t enough to stand out from others who are already established doing the same thing.
-You can be what you want without looking and sounding like everyone else!
+Most folks I work with get stuck creating their site to be what a website “should be.”
+Everyone has a different approach to what that is.
+Each business and site owner is different and has its own vision.

 Thinks to Consider Right Now

-- Product or service differentiation.
-Why are your widgets better, unique, special?
-Why should folks buy from you over anyone else?
-Why should folks subscribe to your blog?
-What can they expect if they do?
-You need to have convincing answers to all of these questions.
-Your content needs to be written in a way that makes folks jump for the subscribe or Add to Cart buttons because they just gotta have what you are offering!
+You need to provide convincing answers to all of these questions.
+Your content needs to be written in a way that makes folks jump for the subscribe or Add to Cart buttons because they must have what you are offering.

-Don’t worry about going off into uncharted territory!
-Whether it be learning something techie or trying a new strategy.
-I can tell you from experience that no one who ditches their comfort zone finds it any easy thing to do.
+Don’t worry about going off into uncharted territory, whether learning something techie or trying a new strategy.
+I can tell you from experience that no one who ditches their comfort zone finds it an easy thing to do.
 It isn’t.

-It is common to not be completely comfortable with learning the intricacies of technology that applies to what you want to accomplish.
-Nor do any of us relish the idea of having to dive into uncharted waters to see what may — or may not — happen.
-But we don’t let that stop us; we do it anyway!
+It is common not to be completely comfortable learning the intricacies of technology that apply to what you want to accomplish.
+Nor do any of us relish diving into uncharted waters to see what may or may not happen.
+But we don’t let that stop us; we do it anyway.

-Before I clicked the appropriate buttons — I checked and double-checked I was doing the right thing.
-I remember thinking (and actually saying a little prayer) that I wasn’t going to crash or destroy the whole database in the process!
+Before I clicked the appropriate buttons, I checked and double-checked I was doing the right thing.
+I remember thinking (and saying a little prayer) that I wouldn’t crash or destroy the whole database.

-Once I completed the process I was not only relieved that I did it properly, I was actually pleasantly surprised that my site didn’t crash and was still working properly!
+Once I completed the process, I was relieved that I did it correctly; I was pleasantly surprised that it went so smoothly.
 That night I had several shots of Ouzo in celebration!

 Doing this task is now a no-brainer.
 All because I pushed myself to learn and challenged myself to complete that task risking possible Armageddon.
-Well, it wouldn’t have really been Armageddon but that’s how we all feel when we take big risks on something new.
+Well, it wouldn’t have been Armageddon, but that’s how we all feel when we take significant risks on something new.